Lwideman76/LW-ETL-project/README.md

 ## Interpreting the Visualizations

-- **Loan Approval Rate for Self-Employed Applicants**: The bar chart shows the approval rate of loan applications for self employed indivuals vs not self employed and how many were approved over different time periods.
-A higher bar indicates a higher approval rate for people that are not self employed.
+- **Loan Approval Rate for Self-Employed Applicants**: The bar chart shows the approval rate of loan applications for self-employed individuals versus non-self-employed individuals, detailing how many were approved over different time periods.
+A higher bar indicates a higher approval rate for non-self-employed individuals.
-- **Rejections for Married Male Applicants**: The line graph illustrates the spending patterns of customers over the past year.
-Peaks represent high represents the amount of approvals for married male applicants, while the low indicates the amount of rejection for married male applicants.
+- **Rejections for Married Male Applicants**: The line graph illustrates the number of loan application rejections for married male applicants.
+Peaks represent the high number of approvals for married male applicants, while the lows indicate the number of rejections.
-- **Loan Applications Over the last 3 months**: This line chart displays the distribution of number of application within the last 3 months.
-Each line point represents the most applicants that they had in the exact month.
+- **Loan Applications Over the last 3 months**: This line chart displays the distribution of the number of loan applications within the last three months.
+Each point on the line represents the number of applications received in a specific month.
-- **Branch with the highest Healthcare Transcations** This scatter plot displays which branch had the highest transaction value.
+- **Branch with the highest Healthcare Transcations** This scatter plot displays which branch had the highest transaction value in the healthcare category.
+Each point represents a branch, with the size of the point indicating the total transaction value.

 ![Screenshot 2024-07-17 023531](https://github.com/user-attachments/assets/93d3cc28-6508-4070-990b-af86c950c66a)